hashib786/hashib786/README.md

 # 💫 About Me:
 Hi, I’m Full Stack Developer with a commerce background.
 Proficient in JavaScript, HTML, CSS, React, Node.js, and MongoDB.
-Excel in Data Structures and Algorithms with a 4.7 rating, resolving 945 doubts as a Teaching Assistant.
+Excel in Data Structures and Algorithms with A 4.7 rating, resolving 945 doubts as a Teaching Assistant.
 Proficient in Git.
 Fluent in Hindi, English, and Urdu.
 Thrive in collaborative settings, delivering quality work on time and budget.

 ## Portfolio
 [Hashib Raja!](https://portfolio-hashib.netlify.app/)